Infinidat/cinder/doc/source/configuration/block-storage/drivers/infinidat-volume-driver.rst

 * Attach a volume to multiple instances at once (multi-attach).
 * Host and storage assisted volume migration.
 * Efficient non-disruptive volume backup.
+* Replicate volumes and consistency groups to remote Infinidat storage(s).
+* Enable and disable replication for a volume group.
+* List or replication targets for a volume group.
+* Failover host to replicated backends.

 External package installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~